secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

  In all cases the predictive performance of classifiers was not ideal and it is unclear whether every dataset is suitable for predicting customer churn.
 The SCL dataset shows much greater predictive potential than GFR.
 This could potentially be balanced out by adding more NGOs to the federation.

 It was clear that in this case the models trained on independent nodes performed best.
-If we were to choose a different algorithm to perform federated training/ predicition, [PATE](https://openreview.net/pdf?id=rkZB1XbRZ) style ensemble classifier could be approprite.
+If we were to choose a different algorithm to perform federated training/ predicition, [PATE](https://openreview.net/pdf?id=rkZB1XbRZ) style ensemble classifier could be appropriate.

 However, we know the SimFL algorithm works well in cases where datasets are uniformally distributed.
 Another promising route would be to perform extended feature exploration/ distribution analysis to diagnose issues of dissimilarity between datasets.